MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-google.md

 1. Select **OAuth client ID** from the **Create credentials** drop-down menu.
 1. Select the application type as **Web application**.
 1. Enter a **Name** for the OAuth Client ID.
-1. Enter your Power PagesURL in the **Authorized JavaScript Origins** list.
+1. Enter your Power Pages URL in the **Authorized JavaScript Origins** list.
 1. Enter **Authorized redirect URIs** as the Power Pages URL followed by `/signin-google`.
 For example, if the URL is `https://contoso.powerappsportals.com`, the **Authorized redirect URIs** field should be `https://contoso.powerappsportals.com/signin-google`.
 1. Select **Create**.
 1. Copy **Client ID** and **Client secret** from the **OAuth client** dialog box.